-General anaesthetic and Alzheimers finds there's a higher risk for the very young and elderly undergoing surgery.
+General anaesthetic and Alzheimers finds there's a higher risk for the very young and elderly undergoing surgery; heart surgeons call it "by-pass brain."

 disease is a tragic development after a general anaesthetic.
 Almost